gndec-yjs/CT_Lab/Manual/Experiment_6.md

 ## Precautions

-- Ensure that aggregates are fully saturated but surface dry during weighing.
+- Ensure aggregates are fully saturated but surface dry during weighing.
 - Clean the pycnometer properly before each weighing.
 - Maintain water at room temperature during the test.
 - Avoid loss of material during transfer between containers.
-- Wipe off excess surface water carefully without removing absorbed water.
+- Carefully wipe off surface water without removing absorbed water.

 ---

 ## Discussion (For reference only; not to be written in notebook)

-Specific gravity provides information about the aggregate’s density and suitability for concrete.
-Higher water absorption indicates higher porosity, which may affect the strength and durability of concrete.
+Specific gravity indicates the density and quality of aggregates.
+Higher water absorption suggests higher porosity, affecting concrete strength and durability.
 Fine aggregates with low water absorption are preferred for high-strength concrete.

 ---